Type 033 Romeo-class submarine

 Because the materials and equipment of submarine supplied by USSR were increasingly incomplete, one after another, during the construction process components had to be replaced by home-made products.
 So, while the State was organizing the production of these two types of submarines, close attention was also paid to the production of materials and accessory equipment for submarine to ensure the needs of batch production of submarines in succession.
 In addition, during the process of building the submarines, some major technical problems, such as welding of specialty steels, propeller cavitation erosion, and ship hull structural strengthening were also solved.

 China's submarine force benefited significantly when the chaos of the Cultural Revolution was replaced by the rigid and total militarization of Chinese society in the early 1970s.
 This change was due partly to a growing perception of threats from the Soviet Union.
-Production rates of the PLAN's "Romeo"-class submarines trebled, to approximately six per year by 1974, and by 1978, China had more than 60 of these ships.
+Production rates of the PLAN's "Romeo"-class submarines trebled, to approximately six per year by 1974, and by 1978, China had more than 60 of these boats.

 In the early seventies, China not only completed the assembly production work of these submarines, but also carried out a plan of using completely home-made parts in submarine equipment and material production.
 At the same time, improvement in type and technology, such as improving the guided missile launching apparatus of the improved version of conventional-powered ballistic missile submarine and increasing the air-conditioning and refrigerating capacity of the improved version of conventional-powered submarine, were carried out.

-In 1976, Li Jiangqiu and Yang Huansheng of No.701 Institute, as the engineers in charge, made improved design for adding anti-ship guided missile in the improved version conventional-powered submarine, and Feng Yunlong as the engineer in charge, designed the ship board pressure-resistant missile storage and launching tube of the submarine.
-The retrofit work began in Wuchang shipyard in 1980, and in 1985, the retrofitted submarine successfully made the missile sea launch test.
 In the late 1980s, research personnel made improvements in decreasing the submarine noise, the noise level being lowered by 12 decibels from its original level, thus enhancing the submarine concealment capability and increasing the sonar's effective distance.

+Between 1962 and 1984, China built 84 submarines of this type, and exported a further number of them to other countries.
+In the 1980s, 7 ships were exported to North Korea (of which 4 were transferred free of charge).
+Most of China's Type 033 submarines have been retired or sealed, and only a few are still used as training boats.
 According to a 2002 estimate by the US Department of Defense, China had roughly 30 obsolete Soviet-designed ROMEO Class submarines remaining in the force.
 According to this estimate, by 2010 China will have withdrawn the ROMEO Class submarines from service.
 World Warships reported four remained in service as of 24 June 2012.
 The 2013 edition of Combat Fleets reports "fewer than 10".
 Asia Military Review reports 8 Romeo-class for "training and reserve only" while World Defense Almanac 2013 reports 30 boats in this status.

 |Join the GlobalSecurity.org mailing list|